LitE-SQL: A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction: Methodology

 Formally, given a question embedding $q_i$, its positive column $p_i$, and negatives $\{n_{ij}\}_{j}^{N_i}$, the loss is defined as:

 where $s(\cdot,\cdot)$ denotes cosine similarity and $\tau$ is a temperature parameter.
 The mask $m_{ij}$ filters easy negatives:

 The margin $0.1$ is chosen empirically (Table~\ref{appendix:hnsupcon_margin} in Appendix).
-For efficiency, we limit the number of negatives sampled per question, as large schema (e.g., in BIRD) contain many irrelevant columns (See Appendix~\ref{sec:appendix-retriever-hyperparameters}).
+For efficiency, we limit the number of negatives sampled per question, as large schema (e.g., in BIRD) contains many irrelevant columns (See Appendix~\ref{sec:appendix-retriever-hyperparameters}).